Mobile System Design

 Intro & Setup (5–10 minutes)

-The start of the interview is light, you'll have a short introduction, and will soon move on to the interview phase.
+The start of the interview is light.
+You'll have a short introduction, then move on to the design phase.

 But don’t waste time.